mdibella-dev/mdb-theme-gutenberg/README.md

 ### Latest changes to the main branch

+* New: Add header-style-h1, -h2, -h3 to give heading elements the outer appearance of a heading of a different order (accessibility)
 * Improve: Enhance changelog with links to issues
 * Improve: Add better CSS support for plugin wp-typography
 * Bugfix: Tags buttons are displayed the same in block editor and frontend